Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Numerical Studies

-We also examine how well our optimal design achieves the target variance of the conditional means, as required by the constraints~\eqref{eq:var.constraint}.
-This diagnosis illustrates effectiveness of the ESS expression in approximating the variance.
+We also examine how well our optimal design achieves the target variance of the conditional means, as required by the constraint~\eqref{eq:var.constraint}, which illustrates effectiveness of the ESS expression in approximating the variance.
 Figure~\ref{subfig:VarRatio} shows the histogram of the ratios between the variance of the MC estimator, $\Var[\bar{\mu}(\btheta_i)]$, and the variance of the pooled self-normalized LR estimator, $\Var[\widetilde{\mu}(\btheta_i)]$, of the conditional means for a fixed set of 1{,}000 scenarios.
 Each MC estimator has $N=1{,}000$ inner replications and the optimal design has the same target $N=1{,}000$.
 The variance estimates are obtained from $1{,}000$ macro runs of both designs given the same outer scenarios.
-Figure~\ref{subfig:VarRatio} shows that the variance ratios are close to 1, with an average of 1.21 and a maximum of 1.36.
+Figure~\ref{subfig:VarRatio} shows that the variance ratios are close to 1, with average 1.21 and maximum 1.38.
 This shows the ESS expression slightly underestimates the variance of the self-normalized LR estimator, which is a price we pay to approximate the variances without having to simulate the model at all.

 Lastly, Figure~\ref{subfig:SimBudget} shows the growth of optimal simulation budget as $M$ increases.
 In all designs, $N=M$ is chosen for $M$ ranging from $1{,}000$ to $10{,}000$ and the plotted budgets are averaged over $100$ macro runs.
 Figure~\ref{subfig:SimBudget} depicts that the minimized simulation budget increases approximately linearly in $M$.
-This once again demonstrates efficiency of our design as it implies that the MSE convergence rates of the nested simulation statistics are close to $1/\Gamma$ when $N=M$, where $\Gamma$ is the total simulation budget deployed.
+In comparison, the standard nested simulation's budget would be $MN$, so it would increase with $M^2$ when $N=M$.
+This comparison once again demonstrates efficiency of our experiment design.